OMO Contest InformationThe Fall 2017 Contest will be held from October 27 - November 7, 2017.

 Students may compete in teams of up to four people, but no student can belong to more than one team.
 Participants must not have graduated from high school (or the equivalent secondary school institution in other countries).
 Only one member, namely the team leader, on each team needs an account.
 Please see the registration instructions for more information.

 Each team will submit its final answers through its team account on the submission form.
-Since the current interface does not allow for much flexibility in communication between team members, we recommend using Google Docs and Spreadsheets to discuss problems and compare answers, especially if teammates cannot communicate in person.
+Since the current interface does not allow for much flexibility in communication between team members, we recommend using Google Docs and Spreadsheets or Private AoPS Forums to discuss problems and compare answers, especially if teammates cannot communicate in person.
 Teams may spend as much time as they like on the test before the deadline.

 Teams need not remain the same between the Fall and Spring contests, and students are permitted to participate in whichever contests they like.